 Know the ticket types

-A double-decker bus tour that can take you throughout the zoo if offered.
+A double-decker bus tour that can take you throughout the zoo is offered.
 It’s a good way to see the zoo and decide which exhibits you want to return to.
 On the day we visited, the bus tour started 30 minutes after opening.
 We ultimately decided against the bus, because we were there at opening and wanted to get started immediately.
 Heading back to the entrance for the bus seemed like a waste of time.
 But if it’s running right when you show up for the day, it’s a great option.

-The Skyfari, which runs from one corner of the zoo to another, is not only a fun ride.
-It’s also a great way to get around the zoo with less walking.
-Admission is included with the standard ticket, or you can purchase it for an additional fee.
+The Skyfari, which runs from one corner of the zoo to another, is not only a fun ride, it’s also a great way to get around the zoo with less walking.
+Admission to the Skyfari is included with some tickets, or you can purchase it for an additional fee.
 It wasn’t included in our tickets but was worth the additional fee.

 I noticed that most of the food kiosks at the zoo opened for the day at about lunchtime (there are a few places open earlier, but they are limited).
 I’d recommend that you have a big breakfast and bring along a snacks if you’ll need them before lunch.
 At lunchtime, there were loads of options, with plenty of meal choices.
 If the zoo happens to be crowded, I’d recommend eating lunch either early or late (before or after the crowds).